The department of Comparative Development and Genetics at the Max Planck Institute for Plant Breeding Research (MPIZ) is seeking a

 The successful applicant will be involved in research and contribute to operations in the area of Genetics and Evolution of Morphogenesis under the direction of the Director Prof. Miltos Tsiantis.

-We are seeking an individual with a PhD in biology or a related discipline and demonstrable high-level competence in analysis of morphogenesis and its genetic control, using advanced imaging.
-Excellent interpersonal and organizational skills are required including outstanding record keeping, good IT literacy, willingness and ability to learn new methodologies and strong communication skills.
-A key responsibility of the post is to apply and improve advanced imaging methods (e.g. time-lapse imaging).
+We are seeking an individual with a PhD in biology or a related discipline and demonstrable high-level competence in analysis of morphogenesis and its genetic control, using advanced imaging and genetics.
+Excellent interpersonal and organizational skills are required including outstanding record keeping, good IT literacy, willingness and ability to learn new methodologies and strong communication skills, including demonstrable ability to write clearly and concisely in English.
+A key responsibility of the post is to develop and improve advanced developmental biology methods (e.g. time-lapse imaging and use and improvement of methods for analyzing genetic mosaics) and associated approaches.
 The scientific questions asked relate to how developmental genes regulate cellular growth to generate diversity.
 Please, refer to Vlad et al. 2014, Science; Rast-Somssich et al. 2015, Genes Dev; Vuolo et al. 2016, Genes Dev; Vuolo et al. 2018, Genes Dev, for relevant published work by the group.

-Payment and benefits will depend on age and experience and will be according to the German TVöD scale for a part-time, 50% position.
+Payment and benefits will depend on age and experience and will be according to the German TVöD scale.
 An appointment will only be made if and when a suitable candidate is identified and applications will be first evaluated end of December.
 Only shortlisted candidates will be contacted.
 The post is initially for 2 years with possibility for renewal.
-The post would suit a young researcher who is passionate about developmental biology and also wishes to obtain training and experience in project management.
+The post would suit a young researcher who is passionate about plant developmental biology and also wishes to obtain training and experience in project management.

 The Max-Planck Society is committed to increasing the number of individuals with disabilities in its workforce and therefore encourages applications from such qualified individuals.
 Furthermore, the Max Planck Society seeks to increase the number of women in those areas where they are underrepresented and therefore explicitly encourages women to apply.